 While competitive factors have impacted the entire pay-TV industry, our relative performance has also been driven by issues specific to us.
 In the past, our subscriber growth has been adversely affected by signal theft and other forms of fraud and by our operational inefficiencies.
-To combat signal theft and improve the security of our broadcast system, we use microchips embedded in credit card sized access cards, called "smart cards," or security chips in our DBS receiver systems to control access to authorized programming content ("Security Access Devices").
+For our DISH TV services, in order to combat signal theft and improve the security of our broadcast system, we use microchips embedded in credit card sized access cards, called "smart cards," or security chips in our DBS receiver systems to control access to authorized programming content ("Security Access Devices").
 We expect that future replacements of these devices may be necessary to keep our system secure.
 To combat other forms of fraud, among other things, we monitor our independent third-party distributors' and independent third-party retailers' adherence to our business rules.
+Furthermore, for our Sling TV services, we encrypt programming content and use digital rights management software to, among other things, prevent unauthorized access to our programming content.